tk-1118/stk-kilocode/apps/kilocode-docs/docs/features/custom-modes.md

 _The custom mode creation interface showing fields for name, slug, description, save location, role definition, available tools, custom instructions._

 The interface provides fields for Name, Slug, Description, Save Location, Role Definition, When to Use (optional), Available Tools, and Custom Instructions.
 After filling these, click the "Create Mode" button.
-Kilo Code will save the new mode in YAML format.
+HN Code will save the new mode in YAML format.

 ### 3. Manual Configuration (YAML & JSON)

 You can directly edit the configuration files to create or modify custom modes.
 This method offers the most control over all properties.
-Kilo Code now supports both YAML (preferred) and JSON formats.
+HN Code now supports both YAML (preferred) and JSON formats.

 - **Global Modes:** Edit the `custom_modes.yaml` (preferred) or `custom_modes.json` file.
 Access it via Prompts Tab > <Codicon name="gear" /> (Settings Menu icon next to "Global Prompts") > "Edit Global Modes"
 - **Project Modes:** Edit the `.kilocodemodes` file (which can be YAML or JSON) in your project root.
 Access it via Prompts Tab > <Codicon name="gear" /> (Settings Menu icon next to "Project Prompts") > "Edit Project Modes"